MultiSafepay/MultiSafepay-logos/README.md

   <img src="https://www.multisafepay.com/img/multisafepaylogo.svg" width="400px" position="center">
 </p>

-# MultiSafepay's collection of icons for the various payment methods we offer
+# MultiSafepay's collection of logos
 Here you can find the official logos of MultiSafepay.

 Anything missing?
 Shoot us a message at at <integration@multisafepay.com>